AmeliaCMU/AmeliaScenes/README.md

 ### Generating scenes from raw data

-Once you've installed the tools, and created the amelia environment.
-Run:
+Once you've installed the tools, and created the amelia environment, run:

 ```bash
 cd amelia_scenes
 python run_processor.py --airport [airport_icao] --parallel
 ```

-Where:
+where:

 - `[airport_icao]`: [ICAO](https://en.wikipedia.org/wiki/ICAO_airport_code) code of the airport to be processed.
 It can be one of the following: `kbos`, `kdca`, `kewr`, `kjfk`, `klax`, `kmdw`, `kmsy`, `ksea`, `ksfo`, `panc`.
 By default it is set to `kbos`.
 - `[parallel]`: If the processing should be done in parallel.
 By default it is set to `True`.